dkotik/htadaptor/README.md

 ## Why do you need this package?

 An HTTP request contains at least five various sources of input that your HTTP handlers may consider: URL path, URL query, headers, cookies, and the request body.
-Much of the code that you have to write [manually](https://grafana.com/blog/2024/02/09/how-i-write-http-services-in-go-after-13-years/) is wrestling those inputs into a struct. `htadaptor` can do all of it for you:
+Much of the code that you have to write manually is wrestling those inputs into a struct.
+Willem Schots wrote an excellent [explanation here](https://www.willem.dev/articles/generic-http-handlers). `htadaptor` can do all of it for you:

 ```go
 myHandler := htadaptor.Must(htadaptor.NewUnaryFuncAdaptor(